willwillems/KontrolS1/README.md

 # Kontrol S1 Project

+The following info is all about the S4 MK1, the MK2 has a different (non-panelized) PCB design and thus doesn't allow for reusing the original PCB's without serious modifications.

 ## Led off states
 All leds are controlled by a transistor activated by the 595 chip.
 However not all are connected the same way, sending 6 all-off byte packages (`0b00000000`) will turn some of the LED's on, these specific bits to be set to HIGH instead of LOW in order to be turned off.